 University of Michigan Water Center researcher Dave Schwab illustrated the potential danger of a possible oil spill near the Straits of Mackinac using computer modeling to show how the oil quickly spreads to Lake Huron, and Lake Michigan, contaminating shoreline areas miles away from the Line 5 pipeline (watch animation series on YouTube).

-In the most comprehensive study of Line 5 oil spill impacts publicly available, Schwab presents three potential levels of oil discharge — measured in barrels (bbl), each containing 42 US gallons of oil — including 5,000 bbl, 10,000 bbl and 25,000 bbl in the report.
+In the most comprehensive study of Line 5 oil spill impacts publicly available, Schwab presents three potential levels of oil discharge — measured in barrels (bbl), each containing 42 US gallons of oil — including 5,000 bbl, 10,000 bbl and 25,000 bbl in a report released in 2016.
 Schwab simulated 840 hypothetical spill cases.
 The methods used in this model are equivalent to those used in the operational NOAA oil spill model and an earlier pilot study from 2014.
-For results from the recently released full report and the 2014 pilot study, see Learn More below.
+For results from the 2016 full report and the 2014 pilot study, see Learn More below.

 - More than 700 miles of shoreline in Lakes Michigan and Huron and on their islands are potentially vulnerable to an oil release in the Straits that would result in accumulation requiring cleanup.

 - In a single case (worst case), more than 150 miles of shoreline could be impacted with a spill amount of 25,000 bbl.
 The maximum amount of shoreline impacted by a 10,000 bbl spill is more than 100 miles and for a 5,000 bbl spill is more than 70 miles.

 - More than 15% of Lake Michigan’s open water (3,528 square miles) and nearly 60% of Lake Huron’s open water (13,611 square miles) could be affected by visible oil from a spill in the Straits.

 - Jennifer Read, Water Center Director, 734-763-2642, firstname.lastname@example.org